 The SEI Impact Internship Program pairs McGill's top undergraduate students with social-purpose organizations (non-profits and social enterprises) for ten weeks over the spring and summer months.
 Interns have reported that the experience has allowed them to be more proactive, assertive, and confident in their skillsets throughout the course of their mandates.
 In turn, host organizations have benefitted from the concrete management skills and youthful enthusiasm which interns bring to their operations.

-Now in its fourth year, the SEI IIP has supported 46 internships with 27 different organizations in Montreal, Toronto, and Wiesbaden, Germany.
+Now in its fifth year, the SEI IIP has supported 46 internships with 27 different organizations, primarily in Montreal.
 There has been enthusiastic demand from both students and organizations to maintain and grow this program.

 2015 SEI Impact Internship Program Cohort